Pytonballoon810/awesome/USAGE.md

 - Check that you have proper permissions to modify the registry and access the template files
 - Check that any required software dependencies are installed correctly (like PowerToys or ImageMagick)
 - For template files, ensure they have appropriate content for their file type
+- For the 3D printer smart plug script, ensure Home Assistant is accessible and the access token has the necessary permissions
+- For AutoHotkey scripts, ensure AutoHotkey v2.0 is installed and scripts have proper permissions
+- For Tampermonkey scripts, verify the extension is enabled and scripts are active in the dashboard

 ## Security Note